rajosch/finstream-network/smart-contracts/README.md

 2. **Efficient Verification**: Allows for efficient verification of message inclusion within a set using Merkle proofs.
 This process requires only a small subset of data, reducing the computational load and storage requirements.
 3. **Decentralized Storage**: Utilizes decentralized storage solutions, such as IPFS, to store the binary content of messages.
 The messages are stored encrypted to ensure confidentiality and security.
 4. **Immutable Audit Trail**: The design of the contract ensures an immutable audit trail by allowing only the addition of new messages.
 This guarantees that once a message is added, it remains part of the historical record, maintaining the integrity of the data set.
-5. **Soulbound Tokens**: The ERC721 tokens minted by the contract are soulbound, meaning they cannot be transferred.
-This ensures that the ownership and associated data remain with the original holder.
-6. **Event Logging**: The contract emits events when a new ticket is minted and when the Merkle root is updated.
+5. **Event Logging**: The contract emits events when a new ticket is minted and when the Merkle root is updated.
 These events include the block number, providing a clear audit trail for these actions.

 ##### Usage and Verification

 - **Minting a New Ticket**: When a new ticket is minted, a unique ERC721 token is created, and an initial Merkle root is set.
 - **Adding Messages**: As new messages are added, the Merkle root is updated to reflect the changes.
 This ensures the data set grows while maintaining integrity.
 - **Verifying Messages**: To verify a message, the contract uses a Merkle proof to confirm that the message is part of the set.
-This is done by recomputing the root from the provided proof and comparing it to the stored Merkle root.
+This is done by recomputing the root from the provided proof and comparing it to the stored Merkle root. (!At the current implementation this could be circumvented by a malicious actor which updates the root with false information.
+This could be fixed by adding a test that the updated root in updateMerkleRoot is trustable.!)

 ##### Security Considerations